CloudLabsAI-Azure/AIW-DevOps/Challenges/Prerequisites/Readme.md

    ![](/Assets/Licensestab.png)

-2. Navigate to [CodeToCloud-Source](https://github.com/xpiritbv/CodeToCloud-Source) Repo to fork it into a account you logged in the previous step.
+2. Navigate to [CodeToCloud-Source](https://github.com/xpiritbv/CodeToCloud-Source) repository to fork it into a account you logged in the previous step.

-3. Click on **Fork**  at the top right corner
+3. Click on **Fork** from the top right corner

    ![](/Assets/fork.png)

-4. From your forked repository under the **Settings** tab rename the forked repository to **CodeToCloud-Source-UniqueID** and click on **Rename**.
+4. Then from your forked repository under the **Settings** tab rename the forked repository to **CodeToCloud-Source-UniqueID**, Click on **Rename**.

    ![](/Assets/renamerepo.png)